mblink/nowarn-plugin/README.md

 ## Configure

-To configure a new annotation via the plugin, pass additional flags to scalac.
+To configure a new annotation via the plugin, pass additional flags to `scalac`.
 The format of a flag is:

 ```
 -P:nowarn:<annotation-name>:<nowarn-config>